 Goethe wrote while travelling in Italy on 28th October: "It isn't yet eight o'clock (in the evening), and everyone has gone to bed."
-An intellectual used to a different pattern, he added: "I nearly followed their bad [!] example."#66
+Being an intellectual used to a different routine, he added: "I nearly followed their bad [!] example."
+66